gmatteuc/Bootstrap-t/README.md

 "test_Bootstrap_t.m" ---> a script to test and show an example of usage of the provided functions

-"get_mean_difference_Bootstrap_t.m" ---> wrapper function encapsulating a mean difference (replaceable by a user provided one) for the test script
+"get_mean_difference_Bootstrap_t.m" ---> example wrapper function encapsulating a mean difference (replaceable by a user provided one)

 "get_Bootstrap_t_ci_serial" ---> core function implementing the Bootstrap-t algorithm (non-parallel implementation)